-- Harrah's Entertainment provides an example of exceptional data asset leverage in the service sector, focusing on how this technology enables world-class service through customer relationship management. - Harrah's uses its Total Rewards loyalty card system to collect customer data on just about everything you might do at their properties-gamble, eat, drink, see a show, stay in a room, and so on. - Individual customers signing up for the Total Rewards loyalty card provide Harrah's with demographic information such as gender, age, and address, which is combined with transactional data as the card is used. - Data mining also provides information about ninety-plus customer demographic segments, each of which responds differently to different marketing approaches. - If Harrah's systems determine you're a high-value customer, you can expect a higher level of perks and service. - Harrah's CRM effort monitors any customer behavior changes. - Harrah's uses its information systems and operating procedures to measure employees based on metrics that include speed and friendliness, and compensates them based on guest satisfaction ratings.
+- Caesars Entertainment provides an example of exceptional data asset leverage in the service sector, focusing on how this technology enables world-class service through customer relationship management. - Caesars uses its Total Rewards loyalty card system to collect customer data on just about everything you might do at their properties-gamble, eat, drink, see a show, stay in a room, and so on. - Individual customers signing up for the Total Rewards loyalty card provide Caesars with demographic information such as gender, age, and address, which is combined with transactional data as the card is used. - Data mining also provides information about ninety-plus customer demographic segments, each of which responds differently to different marketing approaches. - If Caesars' systems determine you're a high-value customer, you can expect a higher level of perks and service. - Caesars' CRM effort monitors any customer behavior changes. - Caesars uses its information systems and operating procedures to measure employees based on metrics that include speed and friendliness and compensates them based on guest satisfaction ratings.

-- 1. What types of customer data does Harrah's gather? - 2.
-How is the data that Harrah's collects used? - 3.
-Describe Harrah's most valuable customers?
+- 1. What types of customer data does Caesars gather? - 2.
+How is the data that Caesars collects used? - 3.
+Describe Caesars' most valuable customers.
 Approximately what percentage of profits does this broad group deliver to the firm? - 4.
 List the services a Rewards Card cardholder might expect. - 5.
 What happens when a good, regular customer stops showing up? - 6.
-Describe how Harrah's treats customer data. - 7.
-List some of the technology innovations that Harrah's is using to help it gather more data, and help push service quality and marketing program success. - 8.
-How does Harrah's Total Rewards loyalty card system represent a switching cost? - 9.
+Describe how Caesars treats customer data. - 7.
+List some of the technology innovations that Caesars is using to help it gather more data and help push service quality and marketing program success. - 8.
+How does Caesars' Total Rewards loyalty card system represent a switching cost? - 9.
 What is customer lifetime value?
-Do you think this is an easier metric to calculate at Harrah's or Wal-Mart?
+Do you think this is an easier metric to calculate at Caesars or Wal-Mart?
 Why? - 10.
-How did intellectual property protection benefit Harrah's? - 11.
-Discuss the challenges Harrah's may have to confront in the near future. - 12.
+How did intellectual property protection benefit Caesars? - 11.
+Discuss the challenges Caesars may have to confront in the near future. - 12.
 Describe the role that testing plays in initiatives?
 What advantage does testing provide the firm?
 What's the CEO's attitude to testing?
 Do you agree with this level of commitment?
-Why or why not?
+Why or why not? - 13.
+Do you think the firm's described foray into social media is a good idea or a bad one?
+Why?
+Discuss any potential upsides and downsides that you see coming from the effort.